dasha-samples/dasha-doc-examples/Features/NLU Entities (simple)/README.md

 - `"Seems like I dont know this language"` - if `language` was not recognized.

 Then conversation is loop to the same question about the speaking language.

-The conversation lasts until you hang up your phone.
+The conversation lasts until 5 languages are extracted.

 ## Installation